guitarvydas/guitarvydas.github.io/_posts/2022-03-29-Compiler Pipeline.md

 - tokens are named with "t" as the first letter of the name
 - operations are named with "o" as the first letter of the name
 - objects are implemented in single-level Objects, called "mechanisms" (aka Modules)
-- objects are usually implemented as stacks (aka, "concatenative languages", aka, "stack machines", aka, "Forth-like", aka "De Bruijn indexing")
+- objects are usually implemented as stacks (aka, "concatenative languages", aka, "stack machines", aka, "Forth-like", aka mid-1900s version of "De Bruijn indexing")
 - operations on objects usually involve the top-of-stack and, maybe, other elements near the tops of stacks

 ## See Also

 [PT Pascal and S/SL](https://research.cs.queensu.ca/home/cordy/pub/downloads/ssl/)

 [Names and Data Descriptors](https://guitarvydas.github.io/2022/03/24/Names-and-Data-Descriptors.html)